 To find out more about our IELP program, please visit the Department of Modern Languages website.

 Applications are evaluated on an individual basis.
 The university uses selective admission criteria to ensure adequate preparation, which will enable students to be successful in their academic pursuits.
 NDSU reviews the following criteria:

 - Academics and English Proficiency – All applicants should have a secondary school educational background in the core curriculum of laboratory science, mathematics, social science and English to be considered for admission.
 Students who do not meet these minimum guidelines will still be considered for admission if there is evidence in the student's academic record that demonstrates a high probability of success.
 In addition, all applicants must demonstrate English proficiency for admission consideration.
 Learn more about the requirements.

 To be considered for admission, you must submit the following documentation.

 - The application for admission.

-- The fee can be paid online at the time you apply, or paid online at a later date.
+- A nonrefundable application fee will be collected through your online application upon submission.
 An admission decision is not made until the fee is paid.

 Your official academic records for all institutions attended and national exams taken:

 - Request that official secondary marks/transcripts be sent directly from your institution to NDSU [see below for mailing address]